Ismail366/alx-low_level_programming/0x00-hello_world/README.md

 [4-puts.c](./4-puts.c) prints exactly "Programming is like building a multilingual puzzle using puts

 [5-printf.c](./5-printf.c) prints exactly with proper grammar, but the outcome is a piece of art, using printf

+[6-size.c](./6-size.c) prints the sizes of different data types in c